TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/MAIL.rst

    :type: text
    :Default: ''

-   Some smtp-relay-server require to set the domain under which the sender is sending an email.
-As default the EsmtpTransport from Symfony will use the current domain/IP of the host or container.
-This will be sufficient for the most servers but some servers require a valid domain is passed.
+   Some smtp-relay-servers require the domain to be set from which the sender is sending an email.
+By default, the EsmtpTransport from Symfony will use the current domain/IP of the host or container.
+This will be sufficient for most servers, but some servers require that a valid domain is passed.
 If this isn't done, sending emails via such servers will fail.

    Setting a valid SMTP domain can be achieved by setting